 4361 English Grammar (3-0).
 A study of grammar, including grammatical forms and functions, sentence structure, and diagramming.

 4363 History of the English Language (3-0).
 A study of the structures of Old, Middle, Modern, and Present Day English, including readings from the various periods.

 4365 Usability Testing in Technical and Business Writing (3-0).
-Overview of usability testing (testing of products, product documentation, and websites) procedures in technical communication, including the construction of a usability testing lab, practice at conducting usability tests through a service-learning project, and methods of reporting usability findings to clients.
-Prerequisite: English 3351 or 3352.
+Overview of usability testing (testing of products, product documentation, and web sites) procedures in technical and business writing, including the construction of a usability testing lab, practice at conducting usability tests through a service-learning project, and methods for reporting usability findings to clients.
+Prerequisite: One sophomore literature course.

 4376 Fiction Writing Workshop (3-0).
 Intensive practice in writing and evaluating fiction.
 May be repeated once for credit.
 Prerequisite: English 3355.

 4377 Poetry Writing Workshop (3-0).
 Intensive practice in writing and evaluating poetry.
 May be repeated once for credit.
 Prerequisite: English 3356.

 4381 Special Topics (3-0).
 Selected topics in English.
 (May be repeated once for credit when topic varies.)

 4391 Research.
 A specialized course which may be directed reading or research for superior students majoring in English.